Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 The Goal: To find specific stiff spots around your upper back (not necessarily the most tender spots) and gently mobilize them.

-- The Key Insight: Crucially, the stiff side may not be the same side where you feel your chest pain.
+The Critical Insight: The stiffest area in your back might be on the opposite side to your chest pain.
+Your body is an interconnected system; tension on one side can create pain on the other.
 In about 50% of cases clinically, stiffness on the right side of the back can cause pain on the left side of the chest, and vice versa.
-Your body is an interconnected system.

-- Re-test: This is the most important step.
-Before you started, perform a movement that usually provokes your symptoms (e.g., take a deep breath, twist, or raise your arm).
+- Re-test: Before you started, perform a movement that usually provokes your symptoms (e.g., take a deep breath, twist, or raise your arm).
 After working on the stiff spot, perform the same movement again.
 Has anything changed?
-Even a slight improvement is a powerful sign that you’ve found a relevant dysfunction.
+Even a slight improvement is a powerful sign that you've found a relevant dysfunction.

 Grant also delves into a crucial complicating factor: stress.
 While costochondritis is primarily a musculoskeletal issue, stress can "turn the volume up" on your pain.